NathanielRose/NateRoseWebsite/_posts/2018-01-02-using-logic-apps-for-connecting-social-media.md

 ## Using Azure Functions with your Logic App

-When we return back to the designer we can select our next action to be post a Medium Story.
+When we return back to the designer we can select our next action to be **Write a Medium Story**.
 Unfortunately, the connector only accepts the story to be in HTML format.

 <img src="https://natewebsite.blob.core.windows.net/post5/img7.PNG" width="500">

-So we need to create some quick code that converts our mark down file to HTML for the medium connector to push to their API for a new story.
+So we'll have to create some quick code that converts our mark down file to HTML for the medium connector to push to their API for publishing a new story.

-We'll create a function app which is serverless code that runs on cloud VMs managed completely by a cloud service provider.
+We'll create a **function app** to do this.
+A Function in Azure is serverless code that runs on cloud VMs managed completely by a cloud service provider.You add your code, libraries and classes, the cloud infrastructure will handle the scaling of that code.

 Lets go ahead and create an Azure Function App through the portal.
-Be sure to uniquely name your function, add it to your existing resource group, and target a hosting plan for it to be added to.
+Be sure to uniquely name your function, place it in your existing resource group, and target a hosting plan for it to be added to.

-Once the Azure Function has been successfully deployed, we will create a new HTTP Triggred function app in C#.
+Once the Azure Function has been successfully deployed, we will create a new HTTP Triggered function app in C#.

 <img src="https://natewebsite.blob.core.windows.net/post5/img11.png" width="500">